SmarterApp/RDW_DataWarehouse/README.md

 As you develop new functionality, make sure to write accompanying unit tests so as maintain good code coverage and the confidence that comes with it.

-##Branching

-We are following a specific branching strategy for this project.

-###master

-As is common, all code on the `master` branch is fully functional and believed to be defect free.
-The only merges that should be made into `master` should be from the `development` branch.

-###development

-This is the branch that new work is merged in to.
-Note that active development work should not take place in this branch.
-When a feature is complete it is merged into the `development` branch.
-It is acceptable to make bug fixes directly on development if the bug exists on `development`.

-###Feature

-A feature branch is where active development work should take place.
-Create a feature branch using this command:

-    git checkout -b <branch_name> development

-`<branch_name>` should be substituted with the desired name of the branch.
-As you can see, the branch is created from the `development` branch.
-Once work is complete and verified, merge the code into `development`:

-    git checkout development
-    git merge --no-ff <branch_name>
-    git push origin development

-Note the `--no-ff` flag.
-This prevents git from doing a fast-forward merge, if one is possible.
-By preventing this, git is forced to create a new commit object which preserves historical information.

-You should also make it a habit to clean up feature branches after they have been merged back into `development`:

-    git branch -d <branch_name>

-###Other Notes

-There is no expectation that feature branches be published to origin.
-It is recommended that you use many small check-ins during your daily development on a feature branch.